 If a risk is unavoidable, there may be strategies the co-op can use to reduce the likelihood of it occurring — or to lessen the impact it has if it does occur.
 This might involve providing education for staff and volunteers, implementing safety procedures, developing oversight systems to control important decisions or procedures, and hiring staff or contractors that can help reduce risks (e.g. a safety officer).
 For example, to reduce the risk of losing important data due to hard drive damage, consider backing up data or housing printed files in off-site locations/servers.

-Risks are bound to occur, but co-operatives can put measures in place to mitigate their impact on the organization.
+When it comes to risk identification and management, it’s necessary to know that risks are bound to occur, but co-operatives can put measures in place to mitigate their impact on the organization.
 For risks related to revenue and customer interactions, a co-op can diversify its product lines, and channels to customers (e.g. online sales in addition to a storefront) can reduce the impact of many operational risks.
 It’s also important to have a comprehensive insurance package to mitigate risks.
 At a minimum, your co-op should consider obtaining an insurance policy that covers general liability, building and equipment replacement, and directors and officers liability.
 Check out this resource on insurance options for your co-op.